RISE Personal Loans: Comprehensive 2020 Review

 • Proof of citizenship or residence permit

-Bank Account Required?
-Yes
+Bank Account Required?Yes

-Application Types Accepted
+Application Types AcceptedIndividual Applications

-Credit Score 300 – 650
+Credit Score300 – 650

 Where Is RISE Credit Available?

 RISE Credit offers loans in the following states: Alabama, California, Delaware, Georgia, Idaho, Illinois, Kansas, Mississippi, Missouri, New Mexico, North Dakota, Ohio, South Carolina, Tennessee, Texas, Utah, and Wisconsin.
+Kansas and Tennessee are the only two states that offer lines of credit.

-Who a Rise loan is good for
+Who a Rise Loan is Good For

 Rising personal loans could be a good option for people who need money quickly and have trouble getting other lenders approved because of their credit.
-Nevertheless, given the high APRs of the lender, we recommend considering all other potential credit choices and alternatives before receiving a Rise loan.

 Alternatives might include receiving an alternative payday loan from a federal credit union or asking a trusted friend or relative to co-sign another lender’s loan, which may improve your approval chances and result in a lower interest rate.
 Make sure to compare all of your choices and shop around.